AlexxIT/WebRTC/README.md

 Xiaomi | Dafang | [with hack](https://github.com/EliasKotlyar/Xiaomi-Dafang-Hacks), `rtsp://192.168.1.123:8554/unicast` <br> Video: H264, size: 1920x1080, bitrate: 1000, format: VBR, frame rate: 10 <br> Audio: PCMU, rate in: 8000, rate out: 44100
 Yi | Hi3518e Chipset | [with hack](https://github.com/alienatedsec/yi-hack-v5)
 Yi | MStar Infinity Chipset | [with hack](https://github.com/roleoroleo/yi-hack-MStar)

-## WebRTC FAQ

-**Q. Why is WebRTC not working?**

-- Check the main FAQ above
-- Check that you are on the same network as your Hass server
-- Check that you don't setup Hass server with forward only 8123 port (users with Virtual Machine or Docker installation or firewall), because WebRTC using random UDP ports for video streaming

-**Q. Exernal access to streams doesn't work**

-A. WebRTC technology can't use your HTTP/HTTPS-access to Hass.
-It uses a random UDP port to connect.
-And it can handle access to stream even if you have [private IP-address](https://help.keenetic.com/hc/en-us/articles/213965789), but not in all cases.

-At each start of the streaming, a random UDP port is occupied.
-The port is released when the streaming ends.
-The data should theoretically be encrypted, but I haven't tested :)

-If your stream does not start with an external connection, you may be behind a [symmetric NAT](https://en.wikipedia.org/wiki/Network_address_translation#Symmetric_NAT).
-Some users are helped by UDP port forwarding on the router.
-You can customize the range of ports in the integration options.
-It is recommended to use at least 10 ports per camera.

-For more tech info read about [STUN](https://en.wikipedia.org/wiki/STUN) and [UDP hole punching](https://en.wikipedia.org/wiki/UDP_hole_punching).

-**Q. Some streams are not loaded when there are many cameras on the page.**

-A. The default settings only support 10 simultaneous streams (from Hass server to app or browser).
-Go to "Configuration > Integrations > WebRTC Camera > Options" and increase port range.
-You also need forward new port range on your router if you want external access to cameras.

 ## Debug